 As such, positions available at any given time depend largely on the needs of NexRep’s clients.

-Agents can earn somewhere from $10 to $25, depending on the company they work for and the position they perform.
+Agents can earn somewhere from $15 to $25 hourly, depending on the company they work for and the position they perform.

-Inbound call agents earn 100% from commissions without cap.
+Inbound call agents earn 100% from commissions without caps.

 NexRep prefers people with at least two years of call center experience, or a college degree, but also accepts applicants with basic computer skills and those who pass the job interview.

-The best thing about NexRep is the company gives agents freedom to set their own schedules.
+The best thing about NexRep is the company gives agents the freedom to set their own schedules.